Hutch (animal cage)

 A hutch is a type of cage used typically for housing domestic rabbits.
 Other small animals can also be housed in hutches such as guinea pigs, ferrets, and hamsters.

+Background

 Most hutches have a frame constructed of wood, including legs to keep the unit off the ground.
 The floor may be wood, wire mesh, or some combination of the two.
 Wire mesh is very bad for rabbits' feet and can cause sore hocks.
 One or more walls of the hutch are also wire mesh to allow for ventilation.
 Some hutches have built-in nest boxes and shingled roofs—these are generally intended to be placed directly outside rather than inside another shelter such as a barn.
 Some hutches have a felt roof.
 In any case it is important that the hutch is draft-free and provides a shelter in case the animal is scared and wants to retreat to a safe haven.
 Not only will this help protect your pet from harsh weather conditions, but also predator attacks.